Achievable logoAchievable logo

 Vaccine stability

 Proper vaccine storage is essential to maintain vaccine efficacy.
 A cold chain is a temperature-controlled supply chain that includes all vaccine-related equipment and procedures.
 The cold chain begins with the cold storage unit at the manufacturing plant, extends to the transport and delivery of the vaccine and correct storage at the provider facility, and ends with administering the vaccine to the patient.
 Overexposure to heat, cold, or light can decrease vaccine efficacy.
-Most vaccines become inefficient when frozen.
 The storage temperature depends on the type of vaccine, and manufacturer recommendations must be followed.
 Vaccines licensed for refrigerator storage should be stored at 2°C-8°C (36°F-46°F).
 Certain lyophilized (freeze-dried) vaccines like varicella (chicken pox) are stored frozen.
 Vials and manufacturer-filled syringes should always be stored in their original packaging.
 Vaccines and diluents with the earliest expiration dates should be kept in front of those with later expiration dates.

 Vaccine storage